SylwekFr/adress-in-out/README.md

 then into your root folder run
 `npm start`
 into your favorite navigator go to localhost:8080
-PS: This prototype is under development and contain 3 independent parts, one for draw areas, 2 other for check is an adress is in one defined area with and without map
+PS: This prototype is under development and contain 3 independent parts, one for draw areas, 2 other for check is an adress is in one defined area with and without map, a database bakup is avaliable on data